Skip to main content

 Access can be configured by a user with role Account Owner or User Administrator.

-1. Create a service user with a role with access to object storage, see Role Model Access for details.
+1. Create a service user with a role with access to object storage, more details in subsection Role model access instructions Manage access to object storage.

 1. Open the terminal.